ISO 27001 Annex A 6.7 – Remote Working

 This is whenever people work from a location outside of your organisations premises.
 This includes the old fashioned terms of teleworking and telecommuting as well as flexible workplace, fully remote, virtual work environment.
 They all relate, in essence, to the same thing.
 You will check local laws and regulations as not all recommendations and guidance can be applied every where.
 It is after all, general guidance.

 You will need to implement a topic specific policy for remote working.
-The topic specific Remote Working Policy Template is ready to go and fast track your implementation jam packed with everything you need.
+The topic specific ISO 27001 Remote Working Policy Template is ready to go and fast track your implementation jam packed with everything you need.

-What are the information security implications of remote working?
+Information security implications of remote working

 The security risks associated with remote working include: